googlecreativelab/finger-user-interface/README.md

 #### [Finger User Interface]
 ### Control your devices with the wave of a finger.

-#### Overview
+### Overview

 Since 2009, coders have created thousands of experiments using Chrome, Android, AI, WebVR, AR and more.
 We showcase these projects and a variety of helpful tools and resources to inspire a diverse community of makers to explore, create, and share what’s possible with these technologies.

-**FUI (Finger User Interface)** is a part of the TensorFlow Microcontroller Experiments, a collection of open source, interactive projects designed to demonstrate some fun ways to combine Arduino and TensorFlow Lite for Microcontrollers.
+**FUI (Finger User Interface)** is a part of the TensorFlow Lite for Microcontroller Experiments, a collection of open source, interactive projects designed to demonstrate some fun ways to combine Arduino and TensorFlow Lite for Microcontrollers.

 These projects were built with the
 [Arduino Sense 33 BLE](https://store.arduino.cc/usa/nano-33-ble-sense "Arduino Store"), [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers "TFL4M"), standard web technologies ( HTML, CSS & Javascript ) and [p5.js](https://p5js.org/ "p5js").

 ----

-#### Experiment Description
+### Experiment Description
 [Finger User Interface](https://experiments.withgoogle.com/finger-user-interface "FUI Google Experiment") or FUI (pronounced Foo-ey) lets you control connected devices with the wave of a finger.

 Other experiments to explore: